-Fire Adapted Communities: The Next Step in Wildfire Preparedness was prepared by Ed Smith, University of Nevada, Reno Extension, with assistance from Sonya Sistare and Grant Nejedlo.
-Graphic design and Illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC with modifications for this edition provided by Megan Kay.
-The original publication of the Nevada version was funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada, Reno Extension.
-Printing was funded by the Nevada Division of Forestry and USDA Forest Service.

-For more information about this publication, contact the Living With Fire Program at 775-784-4848.
+Fire Adapted Communities: The Next Step in Wildfire Preparedness was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare and Grant Nejedlo.
+Graphic design and illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
+The original publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
+Printing of this version funded by a WUI/Community Assistance Grant from the Bureau of Land Management in cooperation with the Carson City Fire Department and University of Nevada Cooperative Extension.
+For more information about this publication, contact the Living With Fire program at 775-784-4848.